Facades

 Notice that near the top of the file we are importing the Log

-facade.
-This facade serves as a proxy for accessing the
+facade serves as a proxy for accessing the underlying implementation of the

 class from Athenna service container.
-Any calls we make using the facade will
+Any calls we make using the

-be passed to the underlying instance of Athenna logger class.
+facade will be passed to the underlying instance of Athenna logger class.

-If we look at that Log
+If we look at the Log facade file implementation, you'll see that Log

-is just a constant that points to the alias Athenna/Core/Logger
+just a constant that points to the alias Athenna/Core/Logger

 that is